 If the appellant chooses not to attend, the decision will be made on the written evidence.
-The secretariat for the Appeals Committee will provide the appellant with a copy of all papers, documents and reports to be considered by the committee.
+The secretariat for the Appeals Committee will provide the appellant with a copy of all documents to be considered by the committee.
 The Chair of the Committee will have the right to decide whether any further evidence is admissible for tabling at the hearing and whether witnesses can be called.
+The appellant must notify appeals@wjec.co.uk with 14 calendar days notice if they wish to submit further evidence or have additional attendees at the hearing.
+WJEC's Compliance team will arrange for the Chair to review any such requests and will communicate their decision 7 calendar days prior to the hearing.

 The procedures of the hearing will follow those identified in JCQ's document A guide to the awarding bodies' appeals processes.
-The Chair will advise appellants of the process again at the start of the hearing.
+The Chair will advise appellants of the process at the start of the hearing.